lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 sudo pip3 install --upgrade --no-cache-dir bcf
 ```

-##### The Access layers
+#### The Access layers
 The more  sensors you have in your network, the more important it is, to introduce some level of abstraction to unify the access to data from various sources.

-###### Current
+##### Current
 The first layer represents the flow of actual measurements coming from the sensors where only changed values are allowed to enter the flow.
-This layer is implented by MQTT messaging protocol.
+This layer is implemented by MQTT messaging protocol.

 ```
 sudo apt install mosquitto mosquitto-clients
 ```

-###### History
+##### History
-Second layer represents the time series history of value changes for each sensor.
+The second layer represents the time series history of value changes for each sensor.
 It is provided by time series database InfluxDb.

-"ubuntu/ artful stable" below has to be replaced wih the name of installed Linux distribution (jessie, xenial,...)
+"ubuntu/ artful stable" below has to be replaced with the name of installed Linux distribution (jessie, xenial,...)

 ```
 curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -